-- Caregivers’ ability to respond to patients’ explicit need (i.e. calls for help)
+- Caregivers’ ability to respond to patients’ explicit needs (i.e., calls for help)

 “The communication-focused dimension and process-of-care combo results in a 5-percentage-point reduction in 30-day readmission rates for an average U.S. hospital.
-The reduction is just under 3 percentage points for the response focus and process of care combo.
-The net difference of over 2 percentage points for an average hospital is a conservative estimate and compares results for only a 1% increase in each patient experience dimension.”
+The reduction is just under three percentage points for the response focus and process of care combo.
+The net difference of over two percentage points for an average hospital is a conservative estimate and compares results for only a 1% increase in each patient experience dimension.”

 Additionally, distinct patterns exist around.
 Medicare found that its patients accounted for more than 55% of all readmissions and 58.2% of all costs associated with readmissions.
 The top five readmission conditions in 2011 were